 Building the Fundamentals (The "Teach" Part)

 Just like how I teach established golfers to focus on the basics, TGA starts children off on the right foot.
 They learn the core components of the game in five stations: Putting, Chipping, Driving, Rules, and Etiquette.
 However, they use specially-designed equipment that's perfect for beginners.
 The clubs are lighter, the balls are softer (often like a tennis ball or lightweight plastic), and the targets are large and colorful.
-This "gamified" approach allows kids to experience success early and often, which is so important for building excitement and keeping them engaged.
+This "gamified" approach allows kids to experience success early and often, which is crucial for building excitement and keeping them engaged.

 Infusing School into Sport (STEAM Labs)